intel-mcp/hands-on-activities/xeon-phi-architecture/main.md

 micnativeloadex hello-world.mic
 ```

+##### Run locally on Intel Xeon Phi

-##### or alternatively you can perform a secure copy to the Intel Xeon Phi
+Alternatively you can perform a secure copy to the Intel Xeon Phi filesystem and
-filesystem and execute it locally.
-For instance if you are willing to run the
+execute it locally.
+For instance if you are willing to run the example at the
-example at the _mic0_ board, perform the following sequence of commands:
+_mic0_ board, perform the following sequence of commands:

 ```bash
 scp hello-world.mic mic0:~/